nickserv/danamccurdy.com/_posts/2019-06-27-the-gift-of-our-attention.md

 Will we ever learn
-to break free of this compulsion, like rubberneckers on a highway, to pause in our own lives, and wallow in the mire of his sad imaginings?
+to break free of this compulsion, like rubberneckers on a highway, as we pause in our own lives, and wallow in the mire of his sad imaginings?